-- (6) Mercury-containing devices as described in § 7-907; and - (7) Cathode ray tubes (CRTs) as described in § 7-908. - (k) Facilities that recycle hazardous waste in accordance with the standards of subchapter 6 and as follows: - (1) Facilities that recycle hazardous waste on-site provided: - (A) Any hazardous waste being recycled is generated on-site; - (B) The hazardous waste to be recycled is not held in short-term storage for longer than the amount of time allowed under subchapter 3 of these regulations; and - (C) The facility owner or operator complies with the applicable requirements of § 7-502(o); or - (2) Facilities that recycle hazardous waste received from off-site provided the hazardous waste is not stored prior to being recycled.
+- (6) Mercury-containing devices as described in § 7-907; - (7) Cathode ray tubes (CRTs) as described in § 7-908; - (8) Postconsumer paint as described in § 7-909; and - (9) Aerosol cans as described in § 7-910. - (k) Facilities that recycle hazardous waste in accordance with the standards of subchapter 6 and as follows: - (1) Facilities that recycle hazardous waste on-site provided: - (A) Any hazardous waste being recycled is generated on-site; - (B) The hazardous waste to be recycled is not held in short-term storage for longer than the amount of time allowed under subchapter 3 of these regulations for the facility's generator category; and - (C) The facility owner or operator complies with the applicable requirements of § 7-502(o). - (2) Facilities that recycle hazardous waste received from off-site provided the hazardous waste is not stored prior to being recycled.
 Hazardous waste that is being staged at a recycling facility is not considered to be in storage.

-Note: Owners or operators of recycling facilities that store hazardous wastes before they are recycled, or that otherwise treat, store or dispose of hazardous wastes are subject to certification under the requirements of this subchapter.
+Note: Recycling facilities that store hazardous waste prior to recycling that waste, or that otherwise treats, stores or disposes of hazardous waste are subject to certification under this subchapter.